Skip Navigation

 Telehealth for Dental Care (Teledental)

-Teledental at Peak Vista lets you connect with a dentist through secure video to get quick advice, evaluate problems, and plan your care — often without an in-person visit.
-Along with our full-service dental centers, we also offer Teledental visits.
+Teledental at Peak Vista lets you connect with a dentist through secure video to get quick advice, check dental problems, and plan your care — often without an in-person visit.
+We use TeleDent, a HIPAA-compliant teledentistry platform, so your dental team can safely review photos, x-rays, notes, and other records to give you the best care possible.

 What Teledental Can Help With

-Teledental is a good option for many dental concerns that don’t require immediate hands-on treatment.
-It allows you to get expert advice quickly and know your next steps.
+Teledental is a good option for many dental concerns that do not need immediate hands-on treatment.
+It helps you get expert advice quickly and know your next steps.

 • Tooth pain or swelling

-• Pediatric dental care, including toothaches, cavities, and guidance for healthy oral habits
+• Pediatric dental care, including toothaches, cavities, and tips for healthy brushing and eating habits

 How Teledental Works

-1. Schedule your visit: Call your dental clinic.
+1. Schedule your visit: Call your dental clinic to request a Teledental visit.

-2. Get your Teledental link: We’ll send secure login details.
+2. Get your Teledental link: We will send secure login details by text or email.

-4. Show your smile on camera: Show your teeth and gums on video so the dentist can check your problem.
+4. Show your smile on camera: Use your camera to show your teeth and gums so the dentist can see what is going on.

-5. Next steps: Get care instructions, an in-person appointment, or a referral to the right dental specialist (if your condition requires advanced treatment like certain extractions, root canals, or wisdom teeth removal).
+5. Next steps: Get care instructions, an in-person appointment, or — if your condition needs advanced treatment like certain extractions, root canals, or wisdom teeth removal — a referral to the right dental specialist.

 Read about Oral Health: An Important Part of a Child’s Wellness.